pub struct Context(Arc<RwLock<ContextImpl>>);

 .

-This is what egui outputs each frame.
+This is what egui outputs each pass and frame.

 ctx.output_mut(|o| o.cursor_icon = egui::CursorIcon::Progress);